hiimsoba/Snowfall-in-Processing/README.md

 # Snowfall-in-Processing
 Snowfall, with snowflakes generated using a cellular automaton, so there's always gonna be a new different snowflake!
 Which look amazing, by the way.
-Check it out!